omundy/StackExchangeTagGraphs/README.md

  3. Define database connection information and StackExchange site and table names
  4. Uncomment and enter apikey to raise daily limits

-Step 1: import.php
+Step 1: Run import.php which...

- 1. Run import.php which
  * Exports question data from the Stack Exchange API http://api.stackexchange.com
  * Finds tag relationships in question data
  * Saves this data in MySQL

-Step 2: export.php
+Step 2: Run export.php which...

-1. Run export.php which
-2. Selects data from database
+ * Selects data from database
-3. Creates and formats Python code to be copied/pasted into NodeBox
+ * Creates and formats Python code to be copied/pasted into NodeBox

 Step 3: Select colors